Norwegian Cruise Line sues Florida over ban on COVID-19 vaccine passports

 The case was assigned to Judge Kathleen M. Williams, an Obama appointee, for the Southern District of Florida.

 Florida Surgeon General Scott Rivkees is the named defendant in the case.
-He’s expected to file a brief responding to the cruise line this month.
+He’s expected to file a brief responding to the cruise line’s lawsuit this month.

 A spokesperson from the Florida attorney general’s office did not immediately respond to a request for comment.